Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's games this season have featured more combined points than this contest's total of 210.5 points 69 times.
+- Denver's 82 games this season have gone over this contest's total of 209.5 points 71 times.

-- Denver has been the favorite in 61 games this season and won 43 (70.5%) of those contests.
+- Denver has entered the game as favorites 61 times this season and won 43, or 70.5%, of those games.

 Heat Betting Records & Stats

-- Miami has played 58 games this season that have gone over 210.5 combined points scored.
+- Miami has combined with its opponent to score more than 209.5 points in 63 of 82 games this season.

-- The average total for Miami's games this season has been 219.3, 8.8 more points than this matchup's over/under.
+- Miami's average game total this season has been 219.3, 9.8 more points than this matchup's over/under.

 Nuggets vs. Heat Over/Under Stats (Regular Season)